huntergps/handbook-docs/Fuse/03 - UI Components.md

 		<Text>Hello, world!</Text>
 	</App>

-If you want to add longer passages of text, such as a Lorem Ipsum, you discover that you in certain cases want to enable word wrapping.
+If you want to add longer passages of text, such as a _Lorem Ipsum_, you discover that you in certain cases want to enable word wrapping.
 In Fuse, this is done with the `TextWrapping` property on the `Text` control:

 	<App>
 		<Text TextWrapping="Wrap">Lorem Ipsum(...)</Text>